 Inline skating is a great way to participate in a fitness activity that benefits both your body and your mind.
-So, if you have inline skates, get them out of the closet.
+So, if you have a pair of inline skates, get them out of the closet.
 If you need inline skates find some starter options and strap them on for healthy fun.
 Regardless of your personal fitness needs, inline skating is a great way to fulfill them.
-You can even develop your own complete inline skating fitness program and make a game of getting fit.
+You can even develop your own complete inline skating fitness program and make a game or challenge out of getting fit.

 Inline skating provides aerobic benefits that compare to running and biking and delivers a better cardiovascular workout than stair-stepping equipment.